Some links below (including all Amazon links) are affiliate links, meaning that I earn from qualifying purchases. Learn more here.

 Honey On Board

-The folks at Solvit kindly gave us a Telescoping Dog Ramp (affiliate) to review and help Honey move on and off the dock.
+The folks at Solvit kindly gave us a Telescoping Dog Ramp (Amazon) to review and help Honey move on and off the dock.

 At first, she’d do anything to avoid stepping on the ramp.
 Even when I tossed liver treats all over it.

 It appeared Honey wouldn’t tolerate a boarding ramp, much less living on a boat.

 But with several weeks of work, she became comfortable walking on the ramp.

 In fact, we had to put the ramp away once Honey discovered she could use it to visit the dog-loving sailors in the next slip without us.